PatchworkOS da8a090

 Returns

-On success, 0, on failure returns ERR and errno is set.
+On success, depends on the operation.
+On failure, ERR and errno is set.

 ◆ nanosleep()